gitlabhq/gitlabhq/doc/gitlab-geo/database.md

     `gitlab_replicator` user.
 If all worked correctly, you should see the database prompt.

-    A failure to connect here indicates that the TLS or networking configuration is incorrect.
-Ensure that you've used the correct certificates and IP addresses throughout.
-If you have a firewall, ensure that the secondary is permitted to access the primary on port 5432.
+    A failure to connect here indicates that the TLS configuration is incorrect.
+    Ensure that the contents of `~gitlab-psql/data/server.crt` on the primary match the contents of `~gitlab-psql/.postgresql/root.crt` on the secondary.

 1. Edit `/etc/gitlab/gitlab.rb` and add the following: